- Your Police

 Over one-half of all the incoming calls for service are for informational purposes.
 The dispatcher must have the patience and self-control to handle all emergency situations.
 Keeping the public's safety in mind, dispatchers must maintain professionalism and efficiency while processing calls for service.
 As stressful as it can be, the satisfaction of helping people and even occasionally saving a life provides an enormous amount of self accomplishment.

 The dispatcher's role is to ascertain as much information as possible for the officer in the field.
 In emergency in-progress situations, the dispatcher will keep the caller on the telephone while simultaneously relaying updated information to the officer while he /she is en route to the scene.

 It is the dispatcher's responsibility to obtain vital information for the officers such as

 - Number of People Involved

 - or if Anyone is Possibly Under the Influence of Alcohol or Drugs

 All of this information is important to the officer prior to arriving at the scene.

 The Communications Center operates 7 days a week 24hrs a day.
 Dispatchers bid for shifts every 4 months.
-Shifts are variable with some dispatchers working 4 ten hour shifts and others working 5 eight hour shifts.
+Shifts work is based on a 12-hour rotating schedule.
 Dispatchers must be able to work nights, weekends, and holidays.

-Dispatchers work under the direct supervision of Communications Supervisor Clyde Walters.
+Dispatchers work under the direct supervision of Communications Sergeant Steven Hassett.